UB-Mannheim/vMaBookShelf/INSTALL.md

 ### Link proxy-server/ds/ path to /var/www/ds
 create a symbolic link
   * from: /usr/local/bin/vMaBookShelf/proxy-server/ds
-  * to:   /var/www/ds, or copy the script to a diffrent server
+  * to:   /var/www/ds, or copy the script to a different server